Charles Keith Taylor

-Charles Keith Taylor QC (born 23 June 1931) was a Progressive Conservative member of the House of Commons of Canada.
-He was a lawyer by profession.
+Charles Keith Taylor QC (born 23 June 1931) was a Canadian politician and lawyer who served as a member of the House of Commons of Canada for Churchill of the Progressive Conservative Party of Canada.

+Biography

+Early life

 Keith Taylor was born at Portage la Prairie, Manitoba.

+Career

 He was first elected at the Churchill riding in the 1972 general election.
 He served his term in the 29th Parliament, but did not campaign for a second term in that office in the 1974 election.